 💰What is the average starting salary for college graduates? 💰

-The average starting salary for college graduates is $55,260, but current college students expect to make nearly $104,000 in their first job.
+The average starting salary for college graduates is $55,260, but current college students expect to make nearly $104,000 at their first job.

 In the coming weeks, millions of college students will step across the commencement stage and into the “real world” to begin their careers.
 Eager to leave the days of eating ramen behind, undergrads want to land lucrative jobs.